data-8/fa23/policies.md

 Weekly homework assignments are a required part of the course.
 You must complete and submit your homework independently, but you are allowed to discuss problems with other students and course staff.
 See the [Learning Cooperatively](https://www.data8.org/fa23/policies/#learning-cooperatively) section below.

 Homeworks will be released on Thursday and due the following Wednesday night.
+Your 2 lowest homework scores will be dropped.

 There are 3 projects throughout the semester.
 A checkpoint must be reached by the following Friday after the project is released, and the whole project is due by the following Friday after the checkpoint.